das-dias/layout2svg/README.md

 <h2 align=center> Examples </h2>

 <p>
-Running the example with the mock layerstack file and layout provided in the <a href="./examples">examples</a> directory, by running the following command:
+Running the example with the mock layerstack file and layout provided in the <a href="tests/data/">examples</a>, by running the following command:
 </p>

 ```bash